spsaucier/parenting-biblically/content/lessons/2016-07-05-parenting-contract.md

 While no health or dental insurance, no pension, no tuition reimbursement, no paid holidays and no stock options are offered; this job supplies limitless opportunities for personal growth, unconditional love, and free hugs and kisses for life if you play your cards right.

-> "The trouble with parents is that by the time they are experienced, they are unemployed." — Author Unknown
+> "The trouble with parents is that by the time they are experienced, they are unemployed."
+> <cite>— Author Unknown</cite>

-It would seem that something which means poverty, disorder and violence every single day should be avoided entirely, but the desire to beget children is a natural urge. ~Phyllis Diller
+> It would seem that something which means poverty, disorder and violence every single day should be avoided entirely, but the desire to beget children is a natural urge.
+> <cite>— Phyllis Diller</cite>

-*There is no retirement—EVER!!
+*There is no retirement — EVER!!